 - Practical training can be completed without financial support from the university.
 In this case, you agree independently on the time period and salary of the training with your employer.
-The university is involved only when you agree with the teacher in charge of practical training credits that the training is included in your degree.
+The university is involved only when you agree that the training is included in your degree with the teacher in charge of practical training credits.
 Also, the university can furnish the employer with a certificate that the training is included in the curriculum.
 You can request the certificate from the Academic Affairs of your study field.

 - Another option is practical training on financial support from the university.
 All basic degree students of the University of Vaasa can apply for funding for practical training.
 The applicant is the student, and the employer is the receiver of the grant.